 Scholars are encouraged to participate in seminars or activities organized by CLACS and may be asked to present original research work at one of them.
 If desired, visiting scholars can make themselves available for voluntary consultations with students or to provide informal counseling.

 Note to International Scholars: The University does not provide assistance with housing or visa related matters other than the issuance of certificates of eligibility for the J-1 Exchange Visitor Visa by the Office of International Students and Scholars.
 CLACS can, however, provide informal assistance to its visiting scholars, to the extent of its abilities.
+Visiting Scholars fill out a new form and a 1-2 page research proposal that must be included with the submission of applications.
+Details are available via Arts and Science Visiting Scholars.
 If you wish to be considered for a visiting scholar position at the Center for Latin American and Caribbean Studies for the upcoming academic year, application materials are due by April 15 and replies will be sent by June 1.